 Washington's 21-16 victory over the Buffalo Bills on Friday night was a costly one in terms of injuries sustained.
-Despite four potentially big injuries after the regular season dress rehearsal, the Redskins got good news on Saturday,
+Despite four potentially big injuries after the regular season dress rehearsal, the Redskins got good news Saturday,

-Despite preseason being important to gain chemistry with your teammates, it was certainly the right call for Washington's most consistent player on defense for the past few years.
+The Purdue product told reporters after the third preseason game that he was already tight in the area prior to kickoff and decided to shut it down after feeling a pull.
+Despite the preseason being important to gain chemistry with your teammates, it was certainly the right call for Washington's most consistent player on defense for the past few years.

 Follow Neil on Twitter @NeilDalal96.

 Be sure to check out the ever-growing benefit package of being a Breaking Burgundy Insider!
 Check it out HERE.null